-I was wrong, and the power supply that ships with the Surface Book 2 was only the first disappointment.
+I was wrong, and the power supply bundled with the Surface Book 2 was only the first disappointment.

 The Surface Dock is even weaker

 The net result?
-I gave up on my plans of replacing my aging desktop with my (incredibly expensive) Surface Book 2.
+I gave up on my plans to replace my aging desktop with the (incredibly expensive) Surface Book 2.

 The Surface Book 2 (mostly) won’t play Netflix in 4K

-And this is where things get stupid.
+This is where things get stupid.
 For some reason, Microsoft limited the Surface Book 2 to HDCP 1.4 for external wired displays.
-It’s HDCP 2.2 to the internal (non-4K) display and to Miracast devices (which aren’t a solution for me), but plug in a display, and you’re limited to the older copy protection standard.
+It’s HDCP 2.2 to the internal (non-4K) display and to Miracast devices (which aren’t a solution for me), but plug in an external display, and you’re limited to the older copy protection standard.

 Now, it makes no sense that an ultra-premium notebook released in late 2017 only supports HDCP 1.4.
-And as far as I can tell, this information isn’t published anywhere, and so buyers aren’t going to discover it while doing their research.
+Plus, as far as I can tell, this information isn’t published anywhere, and so buyers aren’t going to discover it while researching laptops.

 Yes, that’s right.
 The Surface USB-C to HDMI Adapter supports HDCP 2.2, but only for PCs that aren’t the Surface Book 2.
-And if you’re assuming — again, as I did — that the Surface Book 2 supports HDCP 2.2, then this description isn’t likely to convince you otherwise.
+If you’re assuming — again, as I did — that the Surface Book 2 supports HDCP 2.2, then this description isn’t likely to convince you otherwise.

 Is the inability to play Netflix in 4K such a big deal?
 Maybe not, at least not in the grand scheme of things.
-But here’s what it is for me — the last straw.
-The fact it makes zero sense just adds insult to injury.
+Here’s what it is for me, though — the last straw.
+The fact that it makes zero sense just adds insult to injury.